AkaraChen/twitter-ban-extend/README.md

 ## Motivation

-Hide people with certain emoji in their id.
+Hide people with certain emojis in their IDs.

 ## Download